Camcan/phase-0-handbook/cs-setup/README.md

 ```
 choco list -localonly
 ```

-###PRO TIP:
-You should pin PS to your taskbar as you are going to be using it a lot.
-Right click on the powershell icon in your taskbar and click "Pin to taskbar".
-If you are ever in need of an "elevated shell" also known as "Administrator" shell, right click on the icon you have pinned to the task bar and click "Open as Administrator" or something to that effect.

 ## Release 1: Install Git
 **Note: open an elevated shell to install Git - otherwise it wont add git to your computers path.**